ahsan7162/My-reads-React-Project/README.md

 This game was built for the XORD Blockship Program.
 The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.

+## Features Of Project

+* Use of fuctional Component instead of Traditional class based Components
+* App separated into different components for better reusability
+* Use of React-Router for Navigation
+* Use of React Hooks to simplify operation
+* Search Results are shown as you start typing

 ## Deployed Project

 You can Run the deployed app on https://myreadsxord.surge.sh/